ryapric/install_R/README.md

 Things to Note
 --------------

+- You can give approval to all prompts (except the swap file confirmation) by running the script and passing a single option: `--no-confirm`.
+This is useful for when you want a full ecosystem installation without having to wait through the install steps.

 - There are various GNU/Linux utilities that R, the tidyverse, and RStudio depend on to function properly (`libxml`, `libssl`, PostgreSQL backend, etc.).
 Those utilities will only be installed if the relevant selection is approved